Back to

 By the late 1990s, the progress of international immunisation programmes was stalling.
 Nearly 30 million children in developing countries were not fully immunised against deadly diseases, and many others went without any immunisation at all.

-At the heart of the challenge was an acute market failure; powerful new vaccines were becoming available, but developing countries simply could not afford most vaccines.
+At the heart of the challenge was an acute market failure; powerful new vaccines were becoming available, but lower-income countries simply could not afford most vaccines.

 In 2000, that breakthrough idea became the Global Alliance for Vaccines and Immunisation – today Gavi, the Vaccine Alliance.

-Gavi now vaccinates almost half of the world’s children, giving it tremendous power to negotiate vaccines at prices that are affordable for the poorest countries and to remove the commercial risks that previously kept manufacturers from serving them.
+Gavi now vaccinates more than half of the world’s children, giving it tremendous power to negotiate vaccines at prices that are affordable for the poorest countries and to remove the commercial risks that previously kept manufacturers from serving them.
+The number of manufacturers supplying prequalified Gavi-supported vaccines has grown, from 5 in 2001 to 19 in 2022 (with more than half based in low- and middle-income countries).

-Gavi shares the cost developing countries pay for vaccines, which has resulted in more than 495 vaccine introductions and campaigns and dramatically boosted immunisation against virulent diseases.
-For example, in 2000, 3% of low-income countries administered the Haemophilus influenzae type b vaccine that protects against diseases like pneumonia and meningitis.
-Today, Gavi has enabled all low-income countries to introduce this vaccine.
-So far, 16 countries that were formerly supported by Gavi have begun to fully self-finance their national vaccination programmes.
+Gavi shares the cost that implementing countries pay for vaccines, which has resulted in more than 637 vaccine introductions and preventive vaccination campaigns, dramatically boosting immunisation against virulent diseases.
+For example, in 2000, 3% of low-income countries had introduced nationally Haemophilus influenzae type b (Hib) vaccine that protects against diseases like pneumonia and meningitis.
+Gavi has enabled all low-income countries to introduce this vaccine in their national programmes.
+Today, Gavi-supported countries continue to have higher coverage of vaccines against Hib, pneumococcus and rotavirus than the rest of the world.
+As of 2022, 19 countries had transitioned out of Gavi support and are fully self-financing vaccine programmes introduced with Gavi support.